aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/mhtml-to-docx/_index.md

 ---
 title: Convert MHTML to DOCX
+keywords: MHTML to DOCX, convert MHTML to DOCX, MHTML to DOCX conversion, MHTML to DOCX converter, save options, stream provider
+description: This article provides information on how to convert MHTML to DOCX using the Aspose.HTML API.
+You will learn about the supported MHTML to DOCX conversion scenarios and consider examples to illustrate them.
+weight: 30
 type: docs
-weight: 30
 url: /net/converting-between-formats/mhtml-to-docx/
-description: This article provides information on how to convert MHTML to DOCX using the Aspose.HTML API.
-You will learn about the supported MHTML to DOCX conversion scenarios and consider examples to illustrate them.
-keywords: MHTML to DOCX, convert MHTML to DOCX, MHTML to DOCX conversion, MHTML to DOCX converter, save options, stream provider
-lastmod: "2021-09-03"
+lastmod: 2021-09-03
 ---
 <link href="./../../style.css" rel="stylesheet" type="text/css" />